Quick Facts About Tummy Tuck Procedures

 What Is Recovery from a Tummy Tuck Like?

 Immediately following tummy tuck surgery, some extent of swelling and bruising throughout the treatment region can be expected, though these symptoms should fade with time.
 Discomfort can virtually always be controlled effectively with oral medication, and this should also lessen as days pass.
-After about one to two weeks, you will likely be able to resume normal, non-strenuous daily routines—such as office work, errands, etc.—but any strenuous activities will need to be avoided for at least four to six weeks.
+After about one to two weeks, you will likely be able to resume normal, non-strenuous daily routines (such as office work, errands, etc.), but any strenuous activities will need to be avoided for at least four to six weeks.
 Following this period, the gradual resumption of all activity is usually possible.

 Just like any other procedure, tummy tuck surgery will leave a scar; however, the incision is made in the lower abdomen which makes it easier to conceal under most types of clothing, including undergarments and swimsuit bottoms.
 Because every person heals differently, it’s impossible to predict how noticeable and visible the scars will be over time.
-Many patients find that residual scars flatten and fade as time goes on, often for 1-2 years after their surgery.
+Many patients find that residual scars flatten and fade as time goes on, often for one to two years after their surgery.
 To help the incisions heal properly and minimize scarring, we highly recommend following the detailed post-operative instructions that Dr. Miller provides after surgery.

 How Much Does a Tummy Tuck Cost?

 The cost of tummy tuck surgery will vary for each patient due to their individual needs.
-Factors that can affect the overall expense of the procedure include the surgeon’s fee, anesthesia costs, the complexity of treatment, and whether other complementary surgeries were performed.
-Our team will be able to provide a more accurate price quote for your personalized abdominoplasty procedure at your initial consultation.
-For your convenience, we accept a variety of different payment methods, including payment with major credit cards.
-Please do not hesitate to get in touch with us if you have any questions or concerns about financing.
+Factors that can affect the overall expense of the procedure include the surgeon’s fee, anesthesia costs, the complexity of treatment, and whether complementary surgeries were performed.

 If you want to learn more about tummy tuck surgery and its many benefits, contact our practice today to schedule a consultation!